Wagah Border Flag Ceremony

 The fertile Village of Wagah lies on the border which was split into two by the British partition in 1947, its eastern half lies in India while the Western half is in Pakistan.
 The Grand Trunk Road at Wagah-Attari border was once the only road link between India and Pakistan later in 1999 Aman Setu was opened in Kashmir.

 Every sunset for the last 62 years the border is closed in the Wagah flag ceremony.
 This ceremony includes the lowering of flags and the closing of the international gates of both countries for the night.
-The flags of both countries tricolor of India and green flag of Pakistan are strung up at the gates which are opened every morning and remain open throughout the day until they are shut at the end of the ceremony.
+The flags of both countries tricolor of India and the green flag of Pakistan are strung up at the gates which are opened every morning and remain open throughout the day until they are shut at the end of the ceremony.

 A simple flag-lowering exercise on the road through their joint border has become a huge 45-minute parade.
 The display has become a huge tourist attraction, drawing thousands of spectators every evening.
-It is like a carnival atmosphere as 20,000 spectators from both countries flock to watch and dance and cheer “Pakistan Zindabad” (long live Pakistan) on the Pakistan side and “Jai Hind” (long live India) on India side.
+It is like a carnival atmosphere as 20,000 spectators from both countries flock to watch and dance and cheer “Pakistan Zindabad” (long live Pakistan) on the Pakistan side and “Jai Hind” (long live India) on Indian side.

 Wagah Border Retreat Ceremony Timings